rakshassa/voyage/README.md

 5. Create scoreboard
   - team, score, spent_on_hints

-6. Initial page load
+6. <done> Initial page load
   - <done> if is logged in
     - <done> if has team: load team dashboard
     - <done> else: load team selection
   - <done> login splash screen

-7. User preferences
+7. <done> User preferences
-  - set handle (shown on scoreboards and team roster)
+  - <done> set handle (shown on scoreboards and team roster)

-8. On team creation, assign all available quests (those with no pre-reqs for step 1)
+8. <done> On team creation, assign all available quests (those with no pre-reqs for step 1)
 9. On quest publishing: (after creating steps and pre-reqs)
   - assign to all teams that meet the pre-reqs for step 1
   - unpublish should ask if we want to keep progress for all teams